Bob McA asks the following:

 The role of cash is to keep investors’ “powder dry” and allow buying the market at bargain prices when it drops.
 Cash in a money market fund earns a paltry 0.4% annual interest but is always available without a penalty.

 Concerning safety on the cash, your fears are real.
 Let us look at the history.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us